-By default, it's preloaded on to pretty much every Android phone, and when you first set up your phone it'll take you through the basics of getting started.
+If you have an Android phone there's a very good chance you already have Google Assistant installed.
+In fact, when you first set up your phone it'll take you through the basics of getting started.

 To help you figure out everything Assistant does on the phone, we've rounded up some expert tips and tricks.
 If you have a Nest or Google Home device, we have a separate tips and tricks feature you can read to get the most out of those devices.

 Many of the tips below were written with the Pixel 5 phone in hand running Android 11, though they will work on other Google-Assistant compatible phones too - pretty much all Android phones, as well as iOS devices with the Google Assistant app.
 You might find the settings menus are in different places, however.

 When you first get your Assistant on your smartphone you'll be asked to use Google Assistant and "OK Google" always-on voice detection.
 You'll have to set up an "OK Google" voice model so that the phone can recognise your voice at any time and activate Google Assistant to serve your needs (whether that be to play music, fetch the weather forecast, or whatever).

 Pick the right Google account for Assistant

 Google Assistant feeds off your Google account.
 It's important to make sure that you setup Assistant with the same account that you're going to be asking it to find information from, especially when it comes to photos.